The Embassy of Denmark in Berlin

 Fax: +49 30 5050 2050

 Amb.
-Friis Arne Petersen began his work as the Ambassador of Denmark to Berlin in 2015.
-In 1978, Amb.
-Petersen graduated with an M.A. in Economics from the University of Copenhagen.
+Friis Arne Petersen began his work as the Ambassador of Denmark to Berlin in 2020.
+In 1994, Amb.
+Hyldelund graduated with a Master’s Degree in Business Administration from Aarhus School of Business.

 As the two nations share a land border, Denmark and Germany have had a long history of diplomatic, economic, and cultural exchange.
 Official relations can be said to have begun in 1732.